ICO-ontology/ICO/docket.md

 # List of to-dos for ICO and RUBRIC

+## General Issues
+1. pre-approval vs approved vs filled out (where does each class fall?).
+Different states for informed consent forms...

 ## Suggested Edits
 1. 'research study' should be replaced by OBI: investigation
 1. Medical procedure should be 'research procedure' and 'clinical procedure'
 1. ICO or RUBRIC needs to have 'material transfer agreements' and perhaps processes of material transfer
 1. RUBRIC: 'Answer directive' label to 'user-input'
 1. RUBRIC: Every conditional will have a trigger condition description ('if') and a consequent directive ('then').

-## Possible New Terms and Neil Comments
-1. pre-approval vs approved vs filled out (where does each class fall?)

-Neil comment: This is a more general issue, not a new term.

-1. 'genetic testing procedure'

-Neil comment: I've added 'act of genetic testing'.
-The term 'procedure' is ambiguous between the recipe and the action of carrying out the recipe.

-1. 'act of exemption'

-Neil comment: We already have 'act of waiver'

-1. Different states for informed consent forms

-Neil comment: See the first issue in this list.

 ## Possible Useful Term Imports:
 1. ['principal investigator role' - http://purl.obolibrary.org/obo/OBI_0000103](http://purl.obolibrary.org/obo/OBI_0000103)